morleydragon/eecs589F24/README.md

 The lecture will be conducted in an interactive fashion.
 The instructors will lead the discussion for the first few meetings of the class, but everyone must participate.
-For the remainder of the class, each student (can be in groups) will present a paper.
+For the remainder of the class, each student will present a paper.
 Students will read and review papers before class.
 You will be graded on reviews; class discussions; and project scope, effort, and results.
+It is critical that you participate in the class discussions to get more out of the class.

 ### Prerequisites
 Students are expected to have good programming skills and must have taken at least one undergraduate-level systems-related course (from operating systems, databases, distributed systems, and networking).
+However, for graduate students, we expect that the students will be able to pick up the required background.
+Please come to talk to the instructor if you are concerned.

 ### Textbook
 This course has NO textbook.
 The class will select and discuss recent papers from the networking literature